ericcornelissen/depreman/README.md

 # npm Deprecation Manager

-A manager for npm deprecations.
+A manager for npm deprecation warnings.

 Turn: